-Trends in Injury related mortality (intentional and unintentional) in Scotland are reported in analyses undertaken by Injury Observatory for Britain and Ireland which looked at comparative injury mortality data across the Great Britain and Ireland between 1982 and 2004.
+Trends in injury related mortality (intentional and unintentional) in Scotland were also reported in analyses undertaken by the Injury Observatory for Britain and Ireland which looked at comparative injury mortality data across Great Britain and Ireland between 1982 and 2004.

-- This study showed a steady decrease in injury related mortality in Scotland between 1982 and 2004, from 55.5 per 100 000 in 1982 to 38.8 in 2004 (Chart 1 (view chart) ).
+- This study showed a steady decrease in injury related mortality in Scotland between 1982 and 2004, from 55.5 per 100,000 in 1982 to 38.8 in 2004 ( the chart shows yearly mortality from 1995 (view chart) ).
 Despite this decrease injury mortality rates remain are higher in Scotland compared to the rest of the United Kingdom and Republic of Ireland.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.